nixworks/public/news/2009/02/5/index.md

 The Dublin Airport Authority says the airport has reopened and flights have resumed after heavy snowfalls this afternoon.

 ### [ Businessman Kazutsugi Nami is arrested by Japanese police over a US$1.4-billion investment scam. ](/news/2009/02/5/businessman-kazutsugi-nami-is-arrested-by-japanese-police-over-a-us-1-4-billion-investment-scam.md)
-_Context: Japan, Japanese police, Kazutsugi Nami, US$, investment scam_
+_Context: $, Japan, Japanese police, Kazutsugi Nami, investment scam_

 ### [ Three members of the State Legislative Assembly in Perak state, Malaysia from the People's Alliance declare themselves independent and pledge support for the National Front, sparking a constitutional crisis. ](/news/2009/02/5/three-members-of-the-state-legislative-assembly-in-perak-state-malaysia-from-the-people-s-alliance-declare-themselves-independent-and-pled.md)
 Frontpage | New Straits Times : Authoritative source for Malaysia latest news on politics, business, sports, world and entertainment